howerj/web.anapnea/txt/smartphones.md

 computer at home because it *is* your computer from home.

-Give me a phone that I can run mutt, vim and GCC with ease and is simple enough as typing in a command with your package manager and I will be finally happy with my phone.
+Give me a phone that I can run mutt, vim and GCC with ease and is simple enough as typing in a command with your package manager to acquire them and I will be finally happy with my phone.

 For what *most* people use their phone for the power in a smart phone will suffice, they really are amazing sensor, computing, storage and communications devices.
 It will not be long until we have 128GB SD cards which is also large enough for a lot of things.

 I just wish this hypothetical device was real.
+An ultimate in minimalist electronics where we only have to have *one* device for all our purposes (nearly).